-If you’re looking for an easy treat, whether as a gift, for a party or to show you’re patriotic colors, this blueberry raspberry chocolate bark is perfect.
+If you're looking for an easy treat, whether as a gift, for a party or to show your patriotic colors, this blueberry raspberry chocolate bark is perfect.
 Five ingredients and a couple minutes is all you need!
-This post is sponsored in conjunction with #BrunchWeek.
-Thanks to the sponsor companies who provided product samples; opinions remain my own.

 I know, before I write any more there will be a few of you thinking this is something for the holiday season, but really why should it be?
 After all, chocolate is good any time (just ask my sons!).
 I have seen variations for Valentine's Day and Easter, but let's expand things.